Skip to main content

 Esthetics School in Northern Virginia

-AVI Career Training in Vienna, VA is a COE-accredited esthetics school in Northern Virginia that trains students to meet Virginia’s 600-hour licensure requirement — and graduate career-ready for one of the region’s fastest-growing wellness fields.
+AVI Career Training in Vienna, VA is a COE-accredited esthetics (NO FINANCIAL AID FOR THIS PROGRAM) school in Northern Virginia that trains students to meet Virginia’s 600-hour licensure requirement — and graduate career-ready for one of the region’s fastest-growing wellness fields.

 If you’re searching for a program that’s local, hands-on, and built around the real diversity of the DC metro client base, you’re in the right place.
 Here’s everything you need to know — from Virginia’s licensing requirements to what you’ll actually earn after graduation.